 Getting feedback on an old version.

-Reviewers making copies, editing the content directly, and sharing them with the team as if your version never existed.
+Reviewers making copies, editing the content directly, and sharing them with the marketing, product, or legal teams as if your version never existed.

 You can access previous versions at any time from your project dashboard or file viewer.
 And you can even export review reports if you need to audit a document’s end-to-end approval journey.